 Status assessment

-The proportion of survey results achieving the quantity threshold has been met for both Marine Strategy Framework Directive sub-regions and all constituent UK Regional Seas.
-Two Regional Seas have not been assessed due to either the absence of data or habitat required by the indicator.
-In the Northern North Sea, Eastern English Channel, Minches and Western Scotland, Scottish Continental Shelf, and Shared waters between Northern Ireland and the Republic of Ireland, the quality threshold is met for all contributing water bodies.
-For the Western Channel and Celtic Seas, and the Irish Sea, while there are instances of surveys failing to meet the quality threshold, the proportion of surveys meeting the quality threshold remains above the quantity threshold of 85%.
+The proportion of survey results achieving the extent threshold has been met for the Celtic Sea Marine Strategy sub-region and all assessed constituent Regional Seas.
+Two Regional Seas within the sub-region have not been assessed due to either the absence of data or habitat required by the indicator.
+The Greater North Sea was not assessed due to the absence of WER RBMP Cycle Three classification data for all water bodies within the sub-region.
+In the Irish Sea, Minches and Western Scotland and Shared waters between N Ireland and Rep of Ireland, the quality threshold is met for all contributing water bodies.
+For the Irish Sea, three surveys failed to meet the quality threshold, however the proportion of surveys meeting the quality threshold remains above the extent threshold of 75%.

 Trend assessment